hanrichard/Notebook/aws/aws learning doc/database.md

 - Aurora Cross-Region Replicase scale read operations across regions.
 - RDS Multi-AZ does provide automatic failover to a secondary database.

+- serverless - used for simple, cost effective option for infrequenet, unpredictable workloads

 ### dax
 - fully managed, high a, in memeory cache